SudTechnology/sud-mgp-ios/README_en.md

 #### Note:

 - This library is only required for certain games, such as "Guess What I Draw," when answers need to be hit through voice.
-- Please refer to the following pod dependency instruction and do not reference other versions.
+- Please refer to the following pod dependency instruction.

 ```ruby
 pod 'SudASR'